fredriknk/uPLC-Relay/README.md

 ﻿# μPLC-Relay
 ### Pcbway Sponsorship

-Thanks so much to PCBWay who offered to assemble my first prototype batch of all three uPLC modules.
+Thanks so much to PCBWay who offered to assemble my first prototype batch of all three [uPLC modules](https://github.com/fredriknk/uPLC-stack).
 They deliver awesome quality as always, see the result for yourself below.

 ![Front](./PICTURES/uplc_relay.png)

- I now have two prototypes so ESP-Home integrations will come soon.
+ I now have two prototypes of the uPLC-Relay so ESP-Home integrations will come soon.

 ESP micro PLC the size of a post stamp. he uPLC-relay version  has two small signal relay module utilizing an [ESP-32-C3](./DOCUMENTATION/esp-12f_product_specification_en.pdf) wifi, bluetooth module for communication and MCU, it has a 0-24V buck regulator, has two 2.5-25V inputs, two 25v, 100/50ma high speed open drain output through a [TBD062003](./DOCUMENTATION/2304140030_TOSHIBA-TBD62003AFWG_C114084.pdf) DMOS transistor array ic.
 And two relay outputs are capable of driving around 25V 500ma.